Sinai Temple (Los Angeles): Notable people and events

 Rabbi Laurence Scheindlin, former headmaster of Sinai Akiba Academy, came to the school in 1977, when it had 170 students.
 As of 2010 the school had 560 students.
 He has published a number of articles on emotions and spiritual education.
 In 2009 Rabbi Scheindlin became the first school head to be elected president of the Solomon Schechter Day School Association, the national association of day schools that identify with Conservative Judaism.

 "Friday Night Live", a lively, music-driven Shabbat service intended to attract younger congregants, was initially developed by Rabbi Wolpe and musician Craig Taubman at Sinai Temple; the concept is now replicated in other synagogues around the world.
 In June 2006, a Friday Night Live service at Sinai Temple saw an appearance by evangelical Christian minister and author Rick Warren, Warren's first appearance as featured speaker in a synagogue.

 Sinai Temple has been notably impacted by the wave of Persian Jews who immigrated to the United States after the 1979 Islamic Revolution in Iran.
 Prior to this event, the congregation had been overwhelmingly composed of Ashkenazi Jews of Eastern European heritage.
 As many Persian Jews emigrated to Los Angeles, a substantial number joined Sinai Temple; over time the Persian Jews became more fully integrated into the congregation, which is now made up of about even proportions of Ashkenazim and Persians.
 Jimmy Delshad became the first Persian Jew to become president of Sinai Temple in 1990; in 2007 he was elected as mayor of Beverly Hills.

 In 1999, Sinai Temple was the site of a "second bar mitzvah" for actor Kirk Douglas, then age 83.
 Also in 1999, the 14th Dalai Lama spoke to an overflow audience as part of the World Festival of Sacred Music.

+In popular culture

+Sinai Temple was a filming location for the 2024 Netflix romantic comedy TV series Nobody Wants This, in which it doubled for the synagogue where main character Noah Roklov (Adam Brody) serves as a rabbi.

+Sinai Temple is mentioned in dialogue during the 2024 movie Thelma, starring June Squibb in the title role.
+When Thelma is trying to place how she knows another older lady she meets at a gas station, the other woman asks, "did you go to Sinai?" and Thelma replies, "no, we were at Beth Am."